Data processing

 - Hospital number and/or NHS number

-Justification: For clinical safety reasons this data (except contact details) must be displayed on-screen during all clinician interactions with a patient’s records, and also appears on the patient’s consent form.
-Since this information forms part of a consent record, it must be stored according to the same retention schedule as those records.
-Best practice states that patients are given a copy of their consent form, and therefore contact details are stored to allow communication of the consent interaction and outcome data collection.
+For clinical safety reasons this data (except contact details) must be displayed on-screen during clinician interactions with a patient’s record, and also appears on the consent summary PDF.
+Contact details are stored to allow the consent information to be shared with the patient digitally.

 - GMC number (optional)